apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 paths of deployed artifact from repository root would be 100% coverage, but the cost would be huge file size for huge repositories like Maven Central).

-As this file is (automatically) published by MC and MRMs, using them is simplest.
+As this file is (automatically) published by MC and MRMs, using them is the simplest.
 Manual authoring of these files, while possible, is not recommended.
 Best is to keep them up to date by downloading published files from remote repositories.